iv1310/php-laravel-basic/readme.md

-# Using Codeship Basic to Test PHP Laravel Applications
+# Using Codeship Basic to Test PHP Laravel Applications.
 Codeship offers developers a vast array possibilities when creating a Continuous Integration and Deployment pipeline for their applications.
 I want to focus today on how to build a solid Continuous Integration and Deployment (CI / CD) Pipeline for a PHP Laravel application with Codeship.

 ## Setting Up Your Local Environment